Russian Bombshell Anastasiya Kvitko Busts Out Of Itty Bitty Bikini

 Anastasiya Kvitko sent temperatures soaring Monday morning with her latest Instagram post.

-In the snap, the brunette bombshell posed on a sandy beach wearing a miniscule neon green string bikini that left very little to the imagination.
+In the snap, the brunette bombshell posed on a sandy beach wearing a minuscule neon green string bikini that left very little to the imagination.
 Kvitko sat on the beach and leaned back on one arm.
 The bikini top looked about to be two sizes too small for Kvitko’s voluptuous chest, which was busting out on all sides.
 The pose gave fans plenty of side and underboob to view.
 The high-cut bikini bottoms showed off the model’s world-famous booty and thighs.
 Also on display was Kvitko’s slim waist.
 Kvitko had one hand in her long hair as she looked off into the distance.
-Kvitko for a full face of perfectly applied makeup that featured dark brows, contoured cheeks and a nude color on her lips.
+She opted for a full face of perfectly-applied makeup that featured dark brows, contoured cheeks and a nude color on her lips.
 Shaded by surrounding palm trees and covered with sand, Kvitko gave off a relaxing, yet sexy, summer vibe.

 Many of the model’s 10.1 million followers commented on how hot the photo looked.
 Other admirers told the beauty she looked stunning and amazing.